The StarFormer Guide

 By Pink Laser Clinics Medically reviewed by Pink Clinical Team, Treating pelvic floor conditions on the StarFormer PRO in Doncaster Published 6 April 2026 Last reviewed 2 June 2026 7 min read

 If you have started researching pelvic floor chairs in Melbourne, two names come up: the BTL Emsella and the Fotona StarFormer PRO IntimaWave.
 Both let you sit fully clothed while a magnetic field does the work your pelvic floor cannot quite manage on its own.
-Both are established treatments with published evidence behind them.

 How do pelvic floor chairs work in the first place?

-Both chairs use a magnetic field to trigger involuntary contractions in the pelvic floor, stronger than the contractions you could produce with a Kegel.
+A pelvic floor chair uses a magnetic field to trigger involuntary contractions in the pelvic floor, stronger than the contractions you could produce with a Kegel.
 The field passes through clothing and tissue to the motor nerves that control the pelvic floor, and when those nerves fire, the muscles contract, many thousands of times in a single session.
 Over a course, that builds strength and neuromuscular control across the pelvic floor.

 What is the Emsella, in brief?

-What is the StarFormer PRO IntimaWave, in brief?
+What makes the StarFormer PRO IntimaWave different

 More on Pink's IntimaWave covers the pathway, the conditions it is used for, and what a course looks like.